madetech/handbook/guides/hiring/pairing.md

 You’ll need to be there for the pairing.
 This starts 30 minutes after the start of the interview.
 It lasts 30 minutes.

-You’ll need to be there for the ‘debrief’ to share your feedback, after the candidate has left.
-This is the last 30 minutes of the interview.
+You’ll need to be there for the ‘debrief’ to share your feedback.
+This will normally happen at 5pm on the day of the interview.

 For example:
 - An interview is taking place at 2pm, lasting until 4pm.